-A key priority for Exeter Culture is the commissioning of the first Place-based Arts & Cultural Strategy for the city.
-The Strategy will be co-owned by Exeter City Council, ensuring that culture is embedded in the plans that will shape Exeter in the future.
+After months of consultations, conversations and stakeholder engagement across the city, Exeter’s first Place-based Cultural Strategy is now published.
+The Strategy is co-owned by Exeter City Council, ensuring that culture is embedded in the plans that will shape the city in the future.
 Culture is one of the five priorities in the City Council’s five-year strategic plan, acknowledging it as a significant contributor to the city’s prosperity and growth.

 About Tom Fleming

 Tom Fleming Creative Consultancy is the UK’s leading international culture and creative economy consultancy and research agency.
 Set up in 2002, it offers strategy and policy leadership through research, evaluation, collaboration and advocacy, and has played a formative role in cultural and creative economy policy and strategy development for cities across the world.

 With a portfolio spanning over 80 countries, 200 cities and countless institutions and creative details, TFCC’s technical expertise and strategic thinking helps position culture and creativity at the heart of society.
 For a list of projects, please see www.tfconsultancy.co.uk

 Exeter Culture is pleased to be working with Tom Fleming Creative Consultancy to deliver this project.